 coding a bunch of scripts inside it.

 mvn executable.
-I could just put that in my
+I could just put that

-will have other setup.
+projects will have other setup.

 Another problem, is that lots of times I wanted to run a lot of scripts in one line, for example: